-On 7th May 2020, the Financial Intelligence Analysis Unit (the “FIAU”) issued a guidance note, titled ‘COVID-19: Remaining Vigilant against a Changing Criminal Landscape’, which is published on its website and can be accessed from here.
+On 7th May 2020, the Financial Intelligence Analysis Unit (the “FIAU”) issued a guidance note, titled ‘COVID-19: Remaining Vigilant against a Changing Criminal Landscape’, which is published on its website.

 This document essentially provides guidance to all subject persons on various obligations they must adhere to during the current challenging circumstances brought about by the novel COVID-19 pandemic.
 This guidance note is divided into three parts:

 A. an outline of some examples of the criminal impact of COVID-19, i.e. a non-exhaustive list of different types of illicit behavior and new criminal activities and trends that are being noted across Europe;